Supply chain finance

-Supply chain finance (SCF), also known as supplier finance or reverse factoring, is a set of financial solutions designed to optimize cash flow and working capital management within a supply chain.
-It involves financial transactions initiated by a buyer (the ordering party) to enable their suppliers to access funding for their receivables at lower interest rates than those typically available through traditional commercial financing.
-SCF aims to strengthen the financial stability of the supply chain while reducing risks and costs for all parties involved.
+Supply chain finance (SCF), also known as supplier finance or reverse factoring, comprises a suite of financial solutions that aim to manage working capital and liquidity for businesses within a supply chain.
+These arrangements are typically initiated by a buyer to allow their suppliers to access funding for their accounts receivable at interest rates based on the buyer's credit rating, which is often lower than the supplier's own cost of capital.
+The process is intended to provide financial stability to the supply chain by reducing costs for the participating parties.

-A 2015 report suggested that SCF at that time had a potential global revenue pool of $20 billion.
+A 2015 report estimated that SCF had a potential global revenue pool of $20 billion.

-Reverse factoring differs from traditional factoring, where a supplier wants to finance its receivables by securing earlier receipt of funds from a third party.
-In 2011, the reverse factoring market was still very small, accounting for less than 3% of the factoring market.
-The technique has been used in wealth management schemes to defraud investors, for example by the second largest Chinese real estate company, Evergrande Group.
+Reverse factoring differs from traditional factoring, where a supplier independently seeks to finance its receivables through a third party.
+As of 2011, the reverse factoring market was estimated to represent less than 3% of the total global factoring market.
+The technique has also been associated with financial controversy; for example, it was utilized in schemes that contributed to the collapse of the Evergrande Group, China's second-largest real estate company.